Sevenisko/MGS2-PC-Input/readme.md

 ### Known issues

-- Mouse control is not way too accurate
+- Mouse control is in some parts wrong

-  - That's because I'm remapping the mouse motion into a stick movement (the game has that as a single byte) - maybe in the future I'll try to reverse the input system and try to replace it completely
+  - Actually, that's caused by remapping the mouse motion into a stick movement - may trick it sometime (for FPS mode, i'll have to take a look at the game code)